-How to discover what your peak productivity hours are and maximize their impact
+How to discover your team’s peak productivity hours and maximize their impact

 Let’s talk about peak productivity hours.